 A view of the speedo in a 2013 Ford Fiesta from the passenger seat.
 You can move around all you want but you still can't see it and it's even worse with hands in the way!
 The speedo is on the right (the one you can't see), the other is the rev counter

-It really annoys me when pupils say this.
-What you're really saying is that you didn't care that you were breaking the law because you thought you'd just get away with it by blaming someone else.
+So what you're really saying is that you didn't care that you were breaking the law because you thought you'd just get away with it by blaming someone else.
 You also didn't care that by doing so you could lose them their job, their business and their home.
 Does that sound like a good defence to you?

 I knew of a pupil once that passed their driving test and three months later their parents complained to his driving instructor because he'd got caught speeding.
 Three months after passing and still they're trying to blame the instructor who wasn't even in the car!